BriceNocenti/tabxplor/README.md

 freedom (df), unweighted count, pvalue and (sub)table’s variance.
-Chi2 pvalue is colored in green when inferior to 5%, and in red when superior or equal to 5%, meaning that the table is not significantly different from the independant hypothesis (the two variables may be independant).
+Chi2 pvalue is colored in green when inferior to 5%, and in red when superior or equal to 5%, meaning that the table is not significantly different from the independent hypothesis (the two variables may be independent).

 ``` r
 tab(forcats::gss_cat, race, marital, chi2 = TRUE)